Saira Jhutty

 The clients I'm best positioned to serve

-I am best positioned to work with individuals and couples navigating fertility challenges and the emotional transitions of pregnancy and early parenthood.
-This includes people experiencing infertility, pregnancy after loss, third-party reproduction (such as egg donation or surrogacy), and postpartum anxiety or depression.
-Many of my ideal clients are thoughtful, high-functioning individuals who may appear “okay” on the outside but feel overwhelmed, anxious, grieving, or disconnected on the inside.
-You might be struggling with uncertainty, identity shifts, complicated emotions you didn’t expect to have, or pressure to stay positive while feeling exhausted or stuck.
-I work especially well with clients who want a supportive, reflective space to better understand their emotional experience and learn how to move forward in a way that aligns with their values, even when circumstances feel out of their control.
-If you’re looking for therapy that is compassionate, culturally responsive, and grounded in evidence-based approaches, we may be a good fit.
+I work with individuals and couples navigating fertility challenges, pregnancy after loss, and the emotional transition into early parenthood.
+Many of the people I see are experiencing postpartum anxiety or depression, intrusive thoughts after having a baby, or the emotional impact of infertility and fertility treatment.
+My clients are often thoughtful, high-functioning people who may appear “okay” on the outside but feel overwhelmed, anxious, grieving, or disconnected internally.
+You might be struggling with uncertainty, identity shifts after becoming a parent, complicated emotions you didn’t expect, or pressure to stay positive while feeling exhausted or stuck.
+I work especially well with clients who want a supportive space to better understand what they’re experiencing and learn how to move forward in ways that feel meaningful and aligned with their values.
+Therapy can be a place where you slow down, feel understood, and begin to reconnect with yourself during a time that may feel confusing or emotionally intense.
+If you're looking for therapy that is compassionate, culturally responsive, and grounded in evidence-based approaches, we may be a good fit.

 SpecialtiesTop specialties